sur16-cse/push_notification_flutter/README.md

 - background notification
 - Interact with notification after click switch to some page
-- subscribe notification related to particular topic -unsubscribe from topic
+- subscribe notification related to particular topic
+- unsubscribe from topic
--customising banner of push notification
+- customising banner of push notification

 ## Getting Started